HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 The HTTPArchive contains only lab performance data.
 In other words, it is data from a single website load event.
 This is useful but limited if we want to understand how users experience performance.

 Thus, in addition to the data HTTP Archive, most of this report is based on real user data from the <a hreflang="en" href="https://developer.chrome.com/docs/crux">Chrome User Experience Report (CrUX)</a>.
-Note that while Chrome is the most widely used browser worldwide, it doesn’t reflect performance across all browsers and all regions of the world.
+Note that while Chrome is the most widely used browser worldwide, it doesn't reflect performance across all browsers and all regions of the world.

-CrUX is a great source of data, but it doesn’t contain certain metrics like LCP and INP sub-parts, as well as Long Animation Frames.
+CrUX is a great source of data, but it doesn't contain certain metrics like LCP and INP sub-parts, as well as Long Animation Frames.
 Luckily, the performance monitoring platform <a hreflang="en" href="https://www.rumvision.com/">RUMvision</a> has provided us with this data for the period starting from 1st January 2024\.
 RUMvision has a smaller population of websites compared to HTTP archive, which is why the results for the same metrics might be different.

 ## Core Web Vitals {#core-web-vitals}